djanloo/desktop-pan-tilt-unit/README.md

 This project is intended strictly as a **harmless toy / technical demonstration**.
 It uses **low‑energy, non‑hazardous components** and is **not designed for autonomous targeting or harmful use**.

-If you are looking for anything weapon‑related, this is not it.

 ## Hardware

 - ESP32‑S3 DevKitC